Fair Allocation based on Diminishing Differences: Introduction

 \subsection{Contribution}

-The present paper suggests an alternative between the strong guarantee of necessary-fairness and the weak guarantee of possible-fairness and scoring-rule-fairness.
+The present paper suggests an alternative between the strong guarantee of necessary\-/fairness and the weak guarantee of possible\-/fairness and scoring-rule-fairness.

-We assume that people care more about their high-valued items than about their lower-valued items.
+We assume that people are more sensitive about which of their high-valued items they receive than about which of their low-valued items they receive.
 Specifically, we assume that the utility-difference between the best item and the second-best item is at least as large as the utility between the second-best and the third-best, and so on.
 We call this assumption \emph{Diminishing Differences (DD)}.
 The DD assumption is satisfied by the Borda scoring rule, as well as by many other scoring rules, as well as by lexicographic preferences.

-DD is justified in many settings where the agents are more concerned about getting a most preferred item than about not getting a least preferred item.
-For example, in a matching of doctors to internships, it was reported that doctors care the most about being assigned to one of their top choices \citep{bronfman2015redesigning,bronfman2015assigning}.
+The DD assumption is supported by a survey that was recently reported by \citet{bronfman2015assigning} in the context of matching medical students to hospitals for internships: \begin{quote} ``The students were asked to fill surveys, to assert the difference between the first and the second place, the second and the third place and so on.
+Based on the surveys' results, more weight was given to the difference between first and second place than to the difference between the ninth and the tenth.'' \end{quote}

-Based on the DD assumption, we formalize several fairness notions.
-We call an allocation \textbf{necessarily-DD-fair} (NDD-fair) if it is fair according to all additive utility profiles satisfying the DD assumption, and \textbf{possibly-DD-fair} (PDD-fair) if it is fair according to at least one additive utility profile satisfying the DD assumption.
-Again, ``fair'' may be substituted by envy-free or proportional or Pareto-efficient.
+Based on the DD assumption, we formalize several fairness criteria.
+We call an allocation \textbf{necessarily\-/DD-fair} (NDD-fair) if it is fair according to all additive utility profiles satisfying the DD assumption, and \textbf{possibly-DD-fair} (PDD-fair) if it is fair according to at least one additive utility profile satisfying the DD assumption.
+Again, ``fair'' may be substituted by envy-free or proportional or Pareto\-/efficient.
 The following implications are obvious for any fairness criterion:

-In other words, the DD-fairness criteria are intermediate in strength between necessary-fairness and possible-fairness.
-A formal definition of these concepts appears in \textbf{Section \ref{sec:dd}}.
+In other words, the DD-fairness criteria are intermediate in strength between necessary\-/fairness and possible\-/fairness.
+A formal definition of these criteria appears in {Section \ref{sec:dd}}.

 The first question of interest is to decide, given an item ranking and two bundles, whether the NDD or the PDD relation holds between these bundles.
-We prove characterizations of the NDD and PDD set relations that provide linear-time algorithms for answering these questions (\textbf{Section \ref{sec:NDD}}).
+We prove characterizations of the NDD and PDD set relations that provide linear-time algorithms for answering these questions.
+Using these algorithms, it can be decided in polynomial time whether a given allocation is NDD-proportional or NDD-envy-free ({Section \ref{sec:NDD}}).